LAW 80

-The LAW 80 (Light Anti-armour Weapon 80), regularly referred to as LAW 94 in British service, is a man-portable, disposable anti-tank weapon previously used by the British Army and a few other militaries.
+The LAW 80 (Light Anti-armour Weapon 80), officially referred to as the L1A1 94mm HEAT Rocket System in British service, is a man-portable, disposable anti-tank weapon previously used by the British Army and a few other militaries.

 Description

 The weapon consists of an extendable launch tube with an integrated 9 mm spotting rifle and 1× sight.
 The spotting rifle has five rounds of ammunition, and is ballistically matched to the rocket.
 The rounds it uses are quite unusual, consisting of a 9 mm tracer bullet loaded in a necked up 7.62mm NATO shell casing, with a .22 Hornet blank mounted in the base of the larger case, providing the propellant charge.
 Upon firing, the .22 cartridge case pushes out of the back of the 7.62 mm casing, unlocking the breech of the spotting rifle in a form of primer actuation.

 To launch the rocket the firer removes the large protective end caps and extends the rear of the launch tube, opens the sight, and moves the arming lever to "armed".
 The weapon is then in spotting rifle mode.
 To fire the rocket, the firer moves a charge lever forward with his firing hand thumb.
 The rocket motor burns out before it leaves the launch tube, the resulting blast being directed rearwards from the launch tube.
 The rocket then coasts to the target, arming itself after it has passed a certain arming distance.
-The warhead is a HEAT shaped charge and could penetrate 700 mm of rolled homogeneous armour at 90 degrees, as was taught to soldiers trained on the weapon system in the British Army, Royal Navy (Royal Marines) and RAF Regiment.
-It was also taught that sloped, composite and reactive armour, would reduce the penetration and would be an important factor when selecting the aiming point.
+The warhead is a HEAT shaped charge and can penetrate between 650 mm and c.
+700 mm of rolled homogeneous armour.